-As of June 17th we will be open to all visitors without reservations.
+As of June 17th we opened to all visitors without reservations.
 Masks are required in the Children's room regardless of vaccination status.
-Children under 5 are exempt from the face covering requirement.Plexiglass has been installed at every service desk and will remain in place for the foreseeable future.
+Children under 2 are exempt from the face covering requirement.Plexiglass has been installed at every service desk and will remain in place for the foreseeable future.
 Hand sanitizer and disinfecting wipes are readily available throughout the building,We will continue to make curbside service available as the new GRAB & GO! to patrons for some time to come as many folks have told us how much they like the service and some may remain reluctant to enter the building.
 Pickup of materials will continue to be outside or inside depending on the weather.During the summer months the majority of our Children's programs will be held outside on the library lawn.
 Some programming will remain virtual.

 - Ask a Librarian — If you have any other questions, would like assistance with any of our digital resources, have questions about the library, or have reference questions, you can call the library at 978-456-4114 or email us at email@example.com.